 To find the best electric lawn mower we ran over 20 hours of backyard cutting tests, monitored battery charges, and tried the mowers in real world scenarios at various levels of performance (and difficulty) to see just how well they compared.
 That said, today’s electric lawnmowers provide an excellent and eco-friendly alternative to traditional gas-powered lawn mowers.
+You can also read about the best riding lawn mower.

 As we got our landscaping done, we paid attention to how the mowers performed in both thick and thin grass.
 We also compared features like adjustability, cutting deck width and mulching functionality.
 After all our testing and mowing, it was easy to pick the Greenworks 25022 Electric Lawnmower as our top pick for electric lawn mowers.
 It combines functionality and power to bring your lawn under control with ease.
 Keep reading to learn about our top pick and the the other mowers that made it to our top 5.